FIRST LEGO LEAGUE ROBOTICS

 What are the time commitments for participating in FLL?

-Competitive teams will meet once per week for 2 hours in late summer and twice weekly for 2 hours each from September through February.
-School year meeting times are not confirmed yet but will likely meeting anytime between 4:00 to 8:00 pm.
+Middle school teams will meet once per week for 2 hours in late summer and twice weekly for 2 hours each from September through February.
+School year meeting times are not confirmed yet but will likely meet anytime between 4:00 to 8:00 pm.
 To make the practices most effective, homework will be assigned between practices.

-Club teams will meet once weekly for 2 hours from September through February.
+Elementary teams will meet once weekly for 2 hours from September through February between 4:00 – 8:00pm.
 Homework will be assigned occasionally between practices.

 If teams advance to a higher level competitions, extra or extended practices could be added.